-This is an interactive, small-group, seminar-style course that will meet on Thursdays over Zoom.
-Students will be invited to participate in discussions, workshop their projects, and receive feedback from the course instructor.
+This is an interactive, small-group, seminar-style course that meets over Zoom.
+Students may be invited to participate in discussions, workshop their projects, and receive feedback from the course instructor.

 Prior to the course, students will receive a set of lockpicks, several pin tumbler locks, materials for repinning those locks, security pins, and two combination locks.